jason13official/LifeSeries-Addon-Support/README.md

 - Currently, you can modify these (check the config files themselves for more info):
   - Default number of lives, the blacklists, Clamped enchants, spawn egg drop rates, if players drop items when they lose their last life ** and much, much more**.
   - Tasks in Secret Life (`config/lifeseries/secretlife/` folder) - there are three files, where you can modify / add / remove the easy, hard and red tasks.
+  - Snail names and skins in Wild Life.
+  - I can't mention it all, or we'd be here all day long :)

 ## Commands & Subcommands
 Unless specified otherwise (using "*No permissions required.*"), all commands can only be used by opped players (permissionLevel >= 2)